Banteay Kdei, the Citadel of Chambers

 The general consensus is that Banteay Kdei was finished in the mid-12th to the early 13th century under the direction of Jayavarman VII.

 Several temples can be found nearby Banteay Kdei.
-You can also find our restaurant within walking distance – less than one kilometer away!
+You can also find our Angkor Cafe within walking distance – less than one kilometer away!

 - The rarely visited Kutisvara is located approximately 400 meters northwest